top of page

 4

-Unused electricity flows through a utility meter into the grid.
+Any unused electricity produced by the solar flows through the utility meter into the grid.

 A South-Facing solar array produces over 90% of its daily energy output during a 6-hour time window (roughly 3 hours before, and 3 hours after high-noon).
 Therefore, a solar array providing a 100% energy offset for a home or business will produce nearly 24 hours-worth of energy during just a few hours in an average day.